Can you believe Father’s Day is already just over one week away?

 Last year, we gave my husband a photo desk calendar, celebrated with a family meal, and our 3-year-old son gave a framed set of interview questions and answers.
 This year we want to shake it up a bit.
 Here’s a few ideas we’ve used in the past or are considering for this and future years.

-(Now…if you are my husband reading this….this might be a good place to stop or you may feel rather unsurprised this year)
+(Note: if you are my husband reading this….this might be a good place to stop or be unsurprised this year)

 11 Ways For Mamas & Kids To Express Gratitude On Father’s Day (And Every Day)

-1.Photo Calendar – Many photo services offer a calendar in both full size and desk varieties (I prefer Shutterfly calendars – 50% off thru June 16!
+Many photo services offer a calendar in both full size and desk varieties (I prefer Shutterfly calendars – 50% off thru June 5, 2018!
 Order for all the dads in your life and get free shipping with orders over $39)

-3. Coupons – They may be generic, but coupons are a worthy gift if your children (or you) actually plan to fulfill the promises on them.
+This may be generic, but coupons are a worthy gift if your children (or you) actually plan to fulfill the promises given.
 If you give a coupon book, encourage your husband to use them!
 Make your own, or use these free printables – Father’s Day Coupon Card.

 - Baseball: snag tickets to a minor or major league baseball game